CREATOR Gateway

 - Connect your device and check which port it belongs to.
 You can do this with the

 modeterminal command, or in the Device Manager.
-The default port isCOM3. - Setup the Remote Serial Port
+The default port isCOM3. - Set up the Remote Serial Port:

 - Download and unzip esptool